englianhu/Coursera-Machine-Learning-for-Trading/README.md

 1) [Introduction to Trading, Machine Learning & GCP](https://www.coursera.org/learn/introduction-trading-machine-learning-gcp?specialization=machine-learning-trading)

+  - Wk 1 : Introduction to Trading with Machine Learning on Google Cloud
+  - Wk 2 : Supervised Learning with BigQuery ML
+  - Wk 3 : Time Series and ARIMA Modeling
+  - Wk 4 : Introduction to Neural Networks and Deep Learning

 2) [Using Machine Learning in Trading and Finance](https://www.coursera.org/learn/machine-learning-trading-finance)

   - Wk 1 : Introduction to Quantitative Trading and `TensorFlow`